What You Need to Know About Short Sales

 By Stuart R. Simone, Esq.

 Many homeowners unfortunately find themselves in the stressful position of having to choose between selling their home in a Short Sale or losing their home to certain foreclosure.
 The sad fact is that there are often other alternatives that these troubled borrowers are never told about.
-This article will tell you the truth, the whole truth and nothing but the truth.
+This article will endeavor to tell you the truth, the whole truth and nothing but the truth about Short Sales.

 The word “Foreclosure” itself can often be scary enough to push some folks towards a Short Sale without fully understanding the possible drawbacks of the Short Sale process.
 First off, Short Sales do not offer nearly as many as advantages over foreclosure as the general public has been led to believe.
 Second, the sad fact is that many troubled borrowers may not even need to choose between only these two options.
 For example, many homeowners can keep their homes with a Chapter 13 Bankruptcy, and others can sell their homes in “Subject To” deals that not only avoid the credit damage of a short sale or foreclosure entirely, but actually help BUILD their credit.
 (See the links at the end of this article.)